Antenor (Trojan): Family

 Antenor was variously named as the son of the Dardanian noble Aesyetes by Cleomestra or of Hicetaon.
 He was the husband of Theano, daughter of Cisseus of Thrace, who bore him at least one daughter, Crino, and numerous sons, including Acamas, Agenor, Antheus, Archelochus, Coön, Demoleon, Eurymachus, Glaucus, Helicaon, Iphidamas, Laodamas, Laodocus, Medon, Polybus and Thersilochus (most of whom perished during the Trojan War).
 He was also the father of a bastard son, Pedaeus, by an unknown woman.
 According to numerous scholars, Antenor was actually related to Priam.

 Mythology

 Antenor was one of the wisest of the Trojan elders and counsellors.
 In the Homeric account of the Trojan War, Antenor advised the Trojans to return Helen to her husband and otherwise proved sympathetic to a negotiated peace with the Greeks.
 In later developments of the myths, particularly per Dares and Dictys, Antenor was made an open traitor, unsealing the city gates to the enemy.
 As payment, his house—marked by a panther skin over the door—was spared during the sack of the city.

 His subsequent fate varied across the authors.
 He was said to have rebuilt a city on the site of Troy; to have settled at Cyrene; the shore of the Tyrrhenian Sea; or to have founded Patavium (modern Padua), Korčula, or other cities in eastern Italy.

+According to the origin legend of the Franks (according to the 'Liber historiae Francorum' and the 'Grandes Chroniques de France'), he is said to have led a group of Trojans north and settled near the Maeotian Swamp, and the Maeotian lake, now known as the Sea of Azov.
+Other sources such as the 'Compendium sive breviarium primi voluminis annalium sive historiarum de origine regum et gentis Francorum' of Johannes Trithemius attempt to show that they are the same as the Cimmerians.